mexem2011/TestAutomation/README.md

 `aggregate` in above command will generate Serenity HTML(index.html) report under `target/site/serenity`
 >If you're on Windows replace `./gradlew` with `gradlew.bat`

-Browsers added in this project are
+Browsers supported in this project are
 * chrome
 * firefox
 * edge